Engage With Us

 UUCC is not just for Sunday mornings …

 There are a lot of things happening at UUCC.
 Below is a list of a few of the ways you can get involved.
 Hopefully you will find some activities and pursuits that interest you among the committees and groups.
-If you have questions, or would like to find out more information, feel free to reach out to a board member, the church administrator, or Rev. Cathy.
+If you have questions, or would like to find out more information, feel free to reach out to a board member, the church administrator, or Rev. Mandy.

 Special Interest and Social Groups